Novel ecosystem: Overview

-Novel Ecosystems
+Novel ecosystems

 Novel ecosystems "differ in composition and/or function from present and past systems".
 Novel ecosystems are the hallmark of the recently proposed anthropocene epoch.
 They have no natural analogs due to human alterations on global climate systems, invasive species, a global mass extinction, and disruption of the global nitrogen cycle.
 Novel ecosystems are creating many different kinds of dilemmas for terrestrial and marine conservation biologists.
 On a more local scale, abandoned lots, agricultural land, old buildings, field boundary stone walls or residential gardens provide study sites on the history and dynamics of ecology in novel ecosystems.
+A defining feature of novel ecosystems is "practical unrestorability" because either so many native species have gone extinct, or the original landscape has been so changed, in tandem with naturalization of non-native species into a self-sustaining integrated whole that is unlikely to rolled back to some previous "natural state."
+Famous insular novel ecosystems include Ascension Island and Oahu.

 Anthropogenic biomes

 Ellis (2008) identifies twenty-one different kinds of anthropogenic biomes that sort into the following groups: 1) dense settlements, 2) villages, 3) croplands, 4) rangeland, 5) forested, and 6) wildlands.
 These anthropogenic biomes (or anthromes for short) create the technosphere that surrounds us and are populated with diverse technologies (or technodiversity for short).
 Within these anthromes the human species (one species out of billions) appropriates 23.8% of the global net primary production.
 "This is a remarkable impact on the biosphere caused by just one species."